-- (a) A pregnant employee who requests leave under this agreement is entitled to 17 weeks of unpaid leave: - (1) Beginning - (i) no earlier than 11 weeks before the expected birth date; and - (ii) no later than the actual birth date. - (2) Ending - (i) no earlier than six weeks after the actual birth date, unless the employee requests a shorter period; and - (ii) no later than 17 weeks after the actual birth date. - (b) An employee who requests leave under this section after the birth of a child or the termination of a pregnancy is entitled up to six consecutive weeks of unpaid leave beginning on the date of the birth or the termination of the pregnancy. - (c) An employee is entitled up to six additional consecutive weeks of unpaid leave if, for reasons related to the birth or the termination of the pregnancy, they are unable to return to work when their leave ends under Subsection (a) or (b). - (d) A request for leave must:
+(a) A pregnant employee who requests leave under this agreement is entitled to 17 weeks of unpaid leave:

+- (1) Beginning

+- (i) no earlier than 13 weeks before the expected birth date; and

+- (ii) no later than the actual birth date.

+- (2) Ending

+(i) no earlier than six weeks after the actual birth date, unless the employee requests a shorter period; and

+(ii) no later than 17 weeks after the actual birth date.

+(b) An employee who requests leave under this section after the birth of a child or the termination of a pregnancy is entitled up to six consecutive weeks of unpaid leave beginning on the date of the birth or the termination of the pregnancy.

+(c) An employee is entitled up to six additional consecutive weeks of unpaid leave if, for reasons related to the birth or the termination of the pregnancy, they are unable to return to work when their leave ends under Subsection (a) or (b).

+(d) A request for leave must:

+(1) be given in writing to the Employer;

+(2) if the request is made during the pregnancy, be given to the Employer at least four weeks before the day the employee proposes to begin leave unless there is a medical practitioner's certificate stating that there is a valid reason why such notice cannot be given.

+Any employee who wishes to change the effective date of approved leave will give four weeks' notice of such change unless there is a valid reason provided by a medical practitioner's certificate why such notice cannot be given; and

-- (1) be given in writing to the Employer; - (2) if the request is made during the pregnancy, be given to the Employer at least four weeks before the day the employee proposes to begin leave; and - (3) if required by the Employer, be accompanied by a medical practitioner's certificate stating the expected or actual birth date or the date the pregnancy terminated or stating the reasons for requesting additional leave under Subsection (c). - (e) A request for a shorter period under Subsection (a)(2)(i) must: - (1) be given in writing to the Employer at least one week before the date the employee proposes to return to work; and - (2) if required by the Employer, be accompanied by a medical practitioner's certificate stating the employee is able to resume work.
+(3) if required by the Employer, be accompanied by a medical practitioner's certificate stating the expected or actual birth date or the date the pregnancy terminated or stating the reasons for requesting additional leave under Subsection (c).

+(e) A request for a shorter period under Subsection (a)(2)(i) must:

+(1) be given in writing to the Employer at least one week before the date the employee proposes to return to work unless there is a valid reason provided by a medical practitioner's certificate why such notice cannot be given; and

+(2) if required by the Employer, be accompanied by a medical practitioner's certificate stating the employee is able to resume work.